 What storage array models does Squeeze support?

-Compression estimates are provided for Unity, XtremIO, and VMAX arrays.
+Compression estimates are provided for Unity, XtremIO, and VMAX/PowerMax arrays.
 Deduplication estimates are provided for XtremIO.

 What is the output of Squeeze?